saishshinde15/Voice-Analysis-For-Parkinson-s-Disease/README.md

 # Voice-Analysis-For-Parkinson-s-Disease
 ## Dataset

-The dataset used for training the models is the Parkinson Speech Dataset with Multiple Types of Sound Recordings from UC Irvine, which can be found [here](https://www.openml.org/d/1488).
+The dataset used for training the models is the Parkinson Speech Dataset with Multiple Types of Sound Recordings from OpenMl, which can be found [here](https://www.openml.org/d/1488).

 ## Models